elisemercury/AutoClean/README.md

 ## Adjustable Parameters

 In some cases, the default settings of AutoClean might not optimally fit your data.
-Therefore it also supports **manual settings** so that you can adjust it to whatever processing you might need.
+Therefore it also supports **manual settings** so that you can adjust it to whatever processing steps you might need.

 It has the following adjustable parameters, for which the options and descriptions can be found below: